Skip to content

 As with almost all Japanese mines, Junmikawashiro has been closed since 1976 with no virgin stone coming out of the ground since its closure.
 A large amount was pulled out when the mine was open in the 60-70s and is in storage with different wholesalers around Japan.
 As with all supply and demand, this means that the remaining stock will continue to go up in price.

 It is still readily available on the market with not only Mikawa stamps but also the red Asano stamp which means it is checked by Asano.
-Both Kōsuke Iwasaki and Nagayuki Asano are passed away by now, but Asano passed the well known stamp onto Sakamoto Misao, who has since passed them along to Sakamoto Morio.
+Both Kōsuke Iwasaki and Nagayuki Asano have passed away by now, but Asano passed the well-known stamp onto Sakamoto Misao, who has since passed them along to Sakamoto Morio.
 As of March 2019, Morio is still the individual stamping new stones with the Asano stamp and grading them.
 His son Sakamoto Kouji is set to inherit the stamp at his passing so we will continue to see new stones with legitimate stamps coming out onto the market.
-Of course this does not mean every stone stamped with the red Asano stamp is legitimate, so make sure to ask sellers questions and buy from reputable ones!
+Of course, this does not mean every stone stamped with the red Asano stamp is legitimate, so make sure to ask sellers questions and buy from reputable ones!

 You may find more information about reputable vendors on the following Reputable Japanese Natural Stones (JNAT) & Nagura Sellers page.